 Pastors, staff, leaders

 Rev. Skip Macaulay joined us in October 2011 and will stay with us until we are prepared to welcome Eliot's next pastor.
-He will direct us through a mission study and a self-assessment and move us forward to form a Pastoral Nominating Committee.
+He has directed us through a mission study and a self-assessment and we have now formed a Pastor Nominating Committee.

 Pastor Skip is experienced with churches that have faced difficult times.
 He is moderator for the PCUSA Synod of the Northeast’s program supporting first-call pastors.
 He is also is a member of the Permanent Judicial Commission of the Presbytery of Northern New England.

 A second-career pastor who was employed in the environmental business world for 25 years, Pastor Skip’s deep ethical roots in church, community, and scouting led him to commit to a life in the church.
 He graduated from Princeton Theological Seminary and was sitting in a Hebrew class on his 50th birthday.

 Pastor Skip lives in Vermont with his wife and their son.
 Through his interim ministry at Eliot Church, he is living in Lowell during his work weeks, so that he can integrate into the city and be available for pastoral care, meetings, and group discussions.

 Ordained at Eliot Church on April 15, 2007, Rev. Dr. Thysan Sam is the second Cambodian to be ordained to the ministry in the PC USA.

 He is a leader in the National Presbyterian Cambodian Council, the National Asian Presbyterian Council, and the Steering Committee of Southeast Asian Ministries.

 Thysan received his Doctor of Ministry at Andover Newton Theological Seminary.